 Whenever an airport tenant desires to make surface or subsurface improvements or perform new construction, reconstruction, modification, or demolition, the tenant must submit a request for approval to the A&TO Department prior to commencing work.
 The request must be accompanied by plans and specifications that indicate the nature and extent of the proposed work and conform to Authority policies and all relevant laws, ordinances, rules, and regulations.
 The plans may include references to specific sections or parts of the Uniform Building Code or other applicable codes, ordinances, or laws.
 The A&TO Department, in conjunction with the ADC, assigns a project manager to evaluate the project application for completeness and to coordinate technical review with the other Authority departments.
-The P&EAD must determine whether the BMP Design Manual requirements are applicable to the project, as described in Section 1.2 of the BMP Design Manual.
-For both Standard Projects and PDPs, in order for the project application in accordance with the Authority BMP Design Manual describing how the project will meet the Manual requirements.
-The P&EAD reviews the finalized project plans and documents to ensure that all environmental requirements are met.
+P&EAD must determine whether the BMP Design Manual requirements are applicable to the project, as described in Section 1.2 of the BMP Design Manual.
+For both Standard Projects and PDPs, in order for the project application to be considered complete, the project proponent must submit a SWQMP with the project application in accordance with the Authority BMP Design Manual describing how the project will meet the Manual requirements.
+P&EAD reviews the finalized project plans and documents to ensure that all environmental requirements are met.